-ADDITIONAL PROJECTS

-TENNESSEE HEALTH PROMOTION NETWORK

-Building on a community interested in the obesity epidemic, CHHS took the lead along with the state Department of Health (DOH), Department of Education (DOE) Office of Coordinated School Health, Governor's Foundation for Health and Wellness, YMCA, East Tennessee Children's Hospital, University of Tennessee Extension, and state Department of Environment and Conservation to establish this volunteer-led group of members statewide to network and share information on obesity prevention and healthy living.
+ADDITIONAL PROJECTS TENNESSEE HEALTH PROMOTION NETWORK Building on a community interested in the obesity epidemic, CHHS took the lead along with the state Department of Health (DOH), Department of Education (DOE) Office of Coordinated School Health, Governor's Foundation for Health and Wellness, YMCA, East Tennessee Children's Hospital, University of Tennessee Extension, and state Department of Environment and Conservation to establish this volunteer-led group of members statewide to network and share information on obesity prevention and healthy living.
+CHHS provides in-kind administrative and organizational support.
+PROJECT SPARK A collaborative partnership between CHHS, Tennessee DOH, and DOE Office of Coordinated School Health, this grant funded assessment on the impact of an after-school physical activity program in four elementary schools in nine rural Tennessee counties on academics, absenteeism, weight, student attitudes toward physical activity, and family engagement around physical activity.
+"ASK ME" CHHS partnered with the Upper Cumberland Regional Health Office and Susan G. Komen in rural Putnam County to implement this evidence-based program, adapted from programs in the states of New York and Washington, to train cosmetologists to deliver health education messages to their clientele specific to breast and cervical cancer.
+CHHS worked with the state DOH and community volunteers.

-PROJECT SPARK

-A collaborative partnership between CHHS, Tennessee DOH, and DOE Coordinated School Health, this grant funded assessment on the impact of an after-school physical activity program in nine elementary schools in four rural Tennessee counties on academics, absenteeism, weight, student attitudes toward physical activity, and family engagement around physical activity.

-"ASK ME"

-CHHS partnered with the Upper Cumberland Regional Health Office and Susan G. Komen in rural Putnam County to implement this evidence-based program, adapted from the states of New York and Washington, to train cosmetologists to deliver health education messages to their clientele specific to breast and cervical cancer.
-CHHS worked with the DOH and volunteers.

 YES I CAN!
-DIABETES SELF-MANAGEMENT PROGRAM

-Funded by the DOH, this multi-year grant brought the Stanford University model to Rutherford and Wilson counties.
-The six-week workshop trained hundreds of diabetics and their caregivers on tools for day-to-day diabetes management.

-TENNESSEE CANCER COALITION

-From 2004-16, CHHS worked with Tennessee's DOH to facilitate activities specific to the Tennessee Cancer Control Plan and to plan an annual state Summit on Cancer for health care professionals, individuals, and organizations.
-The state cancer plan outlines strategies determined by the Tennessee Cancer Coalition (TCC), a volunteer group of citizens and organizations dedicated to reducing the burden of cancer statewide.
-CHHS was instrumental in developing the first state cancer plan, was involved in two updates, and helped form six highly-functioning regional cancer coalitions which carry out many of the plan's activities.
+DIABETES SELF-MANAGEMENT PROGRAM Funded by the Tennessee DOH, this multi-year grant brought the Stanford University model of Diabetes Self-Management training to Rutherford and Wilson counties.
+The six-week workshop trained hundreds of diabetics and their caregivers on tools for day-to-day management of their disease.
+TENNESSEE CANCER COALITION From 2004-16, CHHS worked with Tennessee's DOH to facilitate activities specific to the Tennessee Cancer Control Plan and to plan an annual state Summit on Cancer for health care professionals, individuals, and organizations.
+The state cancer plan outlines specific strategies as determined by the Tennessee Cancer Coalition (TCC), a volunteer group of citizens and organizations dedicated to reducing the burden of cancer statewide.
+CHHS was instrumental in development of the first state cancer plan, involved in two updates, and helped form six highly-functioning regional cancer coalitions which carry out many of the plan's detailed activities.
 The program became self-sustaining in 2016.

-TENNESSEE ANTI-TOBACCO ADVOCACY INITIATIVE

-This project, funded by the state DOH, offered tobacco control and prevention resources and education statewide through a network of advocates and community partners.

-SIDS EDUCATION: REDUCING RISK IN MIDDLE TENNESSEE

-With funding from the March of Dimes Tennessee Chapter, this project provided SIDS risk reduction education to health department clients, childcare providers in low-income communities, and local high schools and childcare centers serving teen parents.

-HEALTH CARE CAREER MAP

-This electronic and print handbook, promoting a well-educated health workforce, was distributed to life science teachers, school counselors, health care employers, academic institutions, and professional organizations in middle Tennessee.
+TENNESSEE ANTI-TOBACCO ADVOCACY INITIATIVE This project, funded by the state DOH, offered tobacco control and prevention resources and education statewide through a network of advocates and community partners.
+SIDS EDUCATION: REDUCING RISK IN MIDDLE TENNESSEE With funding from the March of Dimes Tennessee Chapter, this project provided SIDS risk reduction education to health department clients, childcare providers in low-income communities, and local high schools and childcare centers serving teen parents.
+HEALTH CARE CAREER MAP This electronic and print handbook promoted a well-educated health workforce, with distribution to life science teachers, school counselors, health care employers, academic institutions, and professional organizations across middle Tennessee.
 An interactive website was developed to promote allied health care opportunities.
 Funding came from the state Department of Labor and Workforce Development, Tennessee Hospital Association's Center for Health Workforce Development, and MTSU's Adams Chair of Excellence in Health Care Services.

+Visit mtsu.edu/chhs to learn more or contact Cynthia Chafin, M.Ed., MCHES, Interim Director, at cynthia.chafin@mtsu.edu or 615-898-5493.